[Skip to content]

 Jalopy wrongly increases the indentation of code lines with every formatting run.
 How can this be avoided?

 Tab characters are replaced during parsing with a certain number of spaces that need to match the original tab width.
 To correctly format files with hard tabs, you may need to adjust the "Original Tab indent" setting.
-See the Indentation section in the user's manual for more information
+See the Indentation section in the user’s guide for more information

 4.4.